 This resource guide was written and is maintained by Jerry Monti.
 Jerry Monti is a technology trainer at the Knight Digital Media Center.
-If you have suggestions or additional resources you think would be good to add to this tutorial, please email me.
+If you have suggestions or additional resources you think would be good to add to this tutorial, please email me

 in print or digital form without express written permission from Berkeley Advanced Media Institute.
 Please see our Content Redistribution Policy at multimedia.journalism.berkeley.edu/content_redistribution/.